 What’s the meaning of incontinence?

-\You don’t need to completely pee your pants to be considered incontinent.
+Women have said, “I leak occasionally when I sneeze, but I don’t have incontinence!”
+You don’t need to completely pee your pants to be considered incontinent.
 The severity of bladder leaks varies greatly.
 For some people, the meaning of incontinence translates to just the occasional small leak that is managed by wearing an absorbent pad.
-For others, leaks are more severe, occurring several times per day and requiring adult diapers.
+For others, leaks are more severe, occurring several times per day and requiring adult diapers and catheters.
 Still others struggle with feeling that they always have to rush to urinate, requiring constant awareness of the nearest bathroom.

 Regardless of severity, each type deals with the fear of leaks showing through clothing, embarrassing smells, and uncomfortable wetness.
+Questions arise, such as what does incontinence mean for my future?
+Does incontinence mean I can’t travel or run anymore?
+Does incontinence mean I have diapers in my future?
 But there’s good news!
-Incontinence is a treatable condition for many people and doesn’t have to be a natural part of aging.
-It should be treated as soon as possible to prevent it from getting worse.
-The key to successful treatment is identifying early on your specific type of incontinence.
+Incontinence is treatable for many people and doesn’t have to be a necessary part of aging.
+The key to successful treatment is diagnosing your type of incontinence as early as possible.

 Wait, there’s more than one type of incontinence?